 - Always use a conditioner after shampooing.
 Conditioners neutralize any negative charge in the hair fibers and reduce inter fiber friction.
 They keep hair from going frizzy.

 - Use products that hydrate hair (2).
 One major cause of frizz is hair dryness.
 Hydrating masks, serums, creams, oils, natural ingredients like aloe vera, and other deep conditioning treatments can leave hair moisturized and frizz-free.

 - Hair smoothing products reduce frizz, moisturize dry hair, repair damaged hair, and also soften hair.

 - Avoid products that can dry your hair out or damage it.
 These include shampoos with an alkaline pH that disrupt natural hair pH and cause frizz.

 - Do not shampoo more than twice a week.
-Over-shampooing can also cause frizz.
+Over-shampooing can also cause frizz as it dries out the scalp and strips it of its natural oils.
 You can instead use a co-wash or a conditioning cleanser to clean your hair.

 - Wash hair with cold water after shampooing and conditioning.
 Cold water closes the cuticles that could have been opened while shampooing, thereby reducing frizz.